Area

 Sharing Art in the Digital Age

-With social media, discovering art has never been easier.
-Galleries and museums are no longer the gatekeepers; art is now just a scroll away.
-Yet as digital consumption rises, physical spaces see fewer visitors, especially among younger audiences.
-This shift raises key questions.
-What do we trade for convenience and how is it changing the way artists share, monetize, and connect with their audiences?
+Social media has made discovering art easier than ever.
+Experiencing art is no longer confined to just galleries or museums, it's now just a tap or scroll away.
+So, as digital consumption increases and physical spaces see fewer visitors, especially among younger audiences, what are the potential consequences for this convenience?
+And how is it changing the way artists themselves share, monetize, and connect with their audiences?

 The Problem